 Shelf life.
 How movies fall in and out of touch with society.
 Relatability is a circle.
-Eric’s new film Antrum is the deadliest film ever made and also the number one trending movie on Amazon Prime!
+Alice’s new film Antrum is the deadliest film ever made and also the number one trending movie on Amazon Prime!
 In Contagion there’s a global pandemic caused by a deadly virus and people can’t stop watching it.
 Fear, isolation, and the human cost of scientific advancement.
 The ways in which the spread of a deadly disease can bring out the best and worst in humanity.
 Demolition Man as a science fiction action film set in a future society where crime has been virtually eliminated.
 The film explores the theme of the dangers of totalitarianism and the importance of individual freedom.
 As the main character, a cryogenically frozen police officer, tries to adjust to a world where all forms of dissent are suppressed, he becomes increasingly aware of the dark side of a seemingly perfect society.

 David Mamet and Roger Deakins reconvene as Double Feature looks at the guiding hand.
 A complete deconstruction of what it even means to “write” a film.
 Also: the secret holy trinity of horror cinematography.
 In the podcast episode discussing the films Vanya on 42nd Street and The Village, the theme of isolation and its impact on the human psyche will be examined.
 Both films focus on small communities that are isolated from the rest of the world, either by choice or by circumstance.
 Through the experiences of the characters, the podcast will delve into the ways in which isolation can lead to both psychological and emotional isolation, as well as how it can foster a sense of community and togetherness.
 The podcast will also explore the role that the external world plays in shaping the internal experiences of the characters, and how their sense of self is impacted by their isolation.
 By examining the themes of isolation and community in these two films, the podcast aims to provide a deeper understanding of the human experience in relation to the world around us.